 My ISKCON career lasted nine years.
 After the requisite brahmachari and sankirtan training, I became a Sanskrit editor for Iskcon Press publications in 1972, and not long afterwards became the first Sanskrit teacher at the ISKCON Gurukula in Dallas.
 In 1975 I came to India and spent four years as the headmaster of the Gurukula [See 2.9] at Mayapur Chandrodaya Mandir.
 The name A.C.
 Bhaktivedanta Swami Prabhupada gave me was Hiranyagarbha Das.

 By the time I joined, the insulation of Bhaktivedanta Swami from the rank and file members of ISKCON by the "inner circle" of disciples had already begun.
 What was not achieved by protective layers of guarding was attained by an aura of awe and reverence that surrounded Srila Prabhupada.
-Though I never rose above rank and file status during the time that Prabhupada was present and associated primarily "through service", I still had several personal audiences with Srila Prabhupada, which included my reading a verse translation of the Bhagavad Gita I had written.
+Though I never rose above rank and file status during the time that Prabhupada was present and associated primarily "through service," I still had several personal audiences with Srila Prabhupada, which included my reading a verse translation of the Bhagavad Gita I had written.
 Prabhupada told me personally on that occasion to "become a guru."

 When Srila Prabhupada left the world in 1977 I was in Mayapur.
 Though I joined in the general mood of grief and loss, my instant and overriding feeling was that my days in ISKCON were numbered, as my need for direct guidance was still strong and I could see no one within the organization who could give it me.

-Not long afterward, I had the honor of being asked by ISKCON leadership to carry out one of Srila Prabhupada's last requests, namely to visit as many of Nabadwip's Vaishnavas, both Gaudiya Math and from the traditional sector, to ask forgiveness for any offenses that he might have incurred in his preaching activities, and to give a donation for "Vaishnava seva."
+Not long afterward, I had the honor of being asked by ISKCON leadership to carry out one of Srila Prabhupada's last requests, namely to visit as many of Nabadwip's Vaishnavas, both Gaudiya Math and from the traditional sector, to ask forgiveness for any offenses that he might have incurred in his preaching activities, and to give them a donation for "Vaishnava seva" on his behalf.
 This gave me the great opportunity to meet most of the living acharyas of the Gaudiya Math, Goswamis and members of other traditional Vaishnava lines.
 I was most impressed by the humility with which one and all accepted this last, most exemplary request made by Srila Prabhupada.
 One of the first people I visited was Sri Lalita Prasad Thakur.